Working from Home is the future

 - Try to keep your bicep close to your ear, and don’t force it past.

 - Hold for at least 10-15 seconds, then repeat on the other side and always maintain your breathing.

 *Bonus tip: We have written an article all about shoulder pain Here

-- Feel the stretch in the back of your thigh.
+You should be able to feel the stretch from the back of your thigh

 When I asked the question “how much water do you drink daily”, patients have a tendency to reply with: “I don’t actually know because I have so many things to do” and “I drink one big bottle a day and I drink a lot of coffee/tea”.
 This is a good indication that we are not aware of how much we are drinking and most importantly we probably don’t have the idea of how much we should be drinking per day which is supposed to around one liter of water per 25 kilos of body weight.
 If you exercise consistently and if the environment you live in may be hotter you may need more than that.